|

 but in a book about the "aesthetics of perfection," I think that this kind of attention to

-- Gilles Deleuze and Félix Guattari have argued that each book must lay itself out
+detail is appropriate to the mandate of the work.
+Gilles Deleuze and Félix Guattari have argued that each book must lay itself out

 upon a super plane, a vast page, doing so both extensively and expansively, without the